-Although Oregon is not immediately associated with the transportation sector, the above examples show that there’s an undeniable connection between the perception of a region and the vehicles it produces.
+Although nowhere in Oregon is immediately associated with the transportation manufacturing sector like Seattle or Detroit, the industry plays an important role in local manufacturing.
 So when it comes to making things that go, what products start their journey in Oregon?

 Planes, Trains, and Automobiles (Boats and Bicycles too)

-Transportation equipment manufacturing is an odd subsector of manufacturing because it is defined by what its products will go on to do.
-Whereas industries like chemical, wood products, or electronics manufacturing are defined by material inputs or production processes, transportation equipment manufacturing is united by one thing: what comes out will move humans or their things around.
+Transportation equipment manufacturing is an odd subsector of manufacturing because it’s defined by what its products will go on to do.
+While material inputs or production processes define most industries, transportation equipment manufacturing is united by one thing: what comes out will move humans or their things around.

-The industry is made up of a wide range of businesses types.
+The industry includes a wide range of business types.
 The major subsectors (in Oregon at least) are:

 - Motor vehicle bodies and trailers: producing the bodies for cars, trucks, motor homes, or trailers.